 An algorithm can be implemented with varying weightings against each task that give indications of staff engagement and satisfaction.
 By collecting data on every engagement your employees have with your app, you’ll be able to benchmark individuals against a set of criteria that indicate their satisfaction.
 It will also be able to flag up when there is a change in activity.
 Or indications that they are becoming less engaged, allowing management to step in before it’s too late.

 Whilst this type of application can be implemented in any industry, they are quickly being adopted in a few key sectors.
 Including construction, hospitality and retail.
 Within all of these industries, staff are often working on-the-go or away from a desk.
 With little communication or interaction with colleagues or management.
-An employee app allows employees to stay connected wherever they are.
-As well as being able to complete business related tasks via their mobiles.
+An employee app allows your employees to stay connected wherever they are.
+As well as being able to complete business-related tasks via their mobiles.

 With more workers predicted to complete business-related tasks via their mobile devices in the future, you have the opportunity to use mobile technology to not only simplify your administrative tasks but boost engagement and drive organisational satisfaction.